CandyJanus/StarsectorCampaignModdingExamples/meta_workingnotes.md

 Let's bugtest the final solution first.
 Following the example of Autosave, we will simply use robot.keypress to manually override SS and force it to save and then reload.

+__

+Plans for imitating Nex interfacing with all mods seem questionable.
+With ships, one would need to invasively change descriptions belonging to vanilla and other mods, which is simply a bad idea waiting for trouble.

+However, I DO know that repeated csvs are ignored.
+If I load this mod first by manipulating the modid, it's possible that I can override the descriptions of vanilla and other mods without touching their files at all.
+I'm a little bit leery of trying this method because it could be repurposed to fuck with people, but such fuckery would be readily detectable, which balances things out.